ipetkov/crane/docs/API.md

   - Default value: the build phase will run `preBuild` hooks, print the cargo version, log and evaluate `buildPhaseCargoCommand`, and run `postBuild` hooks
+* `cargoVendorDir`: A path (or derivation) of vendored cargo sources which can be consumed without network access.
+Directory structure should basically follow the output of `cargo vendor`.
+  - Default value: the result of `vendorCargoDeps` after applying the arguments set (with the respective default values)
 * `checkPhase`: the commands used by the check phase of the derivation
   - Default value: the check phase will run `preCheck` hooks, log and evaluate `checkPhaseCargoCommand`, and run `postCheck` hooks